lowercasename/helloedit/README.md

 ## Installing

 HelloEdit can be installed and used locally as a personal notebook or text editor.
-First, clone this repository to a local directory and navigate to it in a terminal, run `npm install`, then run `npm start` whenever you want to run HelloEdit
+First, clone this repository to a local directory and navigate to it in a terminal, run `npm install`, then run `npm start` whenever you want to run HelloEdit.